j-p-schroeder/nhgisxwalk/resources/readme_files/nhgis_bgp_README.txt

 --------------------------------------------------------------------------------
-Documentation for NHGIS crosswalks from block group parts to larger geographic units
+Documentation for NHGIS crosswalks... from 1990 or 2000 block group parts... to 2010 block groups, census tracts, or counties
 --------------------------------------------------------------------------------

 Contents